telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ![Created custom column](../images/livetraffic/columns/custom-column-created-001.png)

 **Edit a custom column** through the [**Columns** menu](#managing-columns) and click the edit icon. **Remove a custom column** through the [**Columns** menu](#managing-columns) and click on the remove icon (a deletion confirmation displays).

+**Filter by a custom column** through the filtering button to the right of the column name.

 ### Reset Columns